RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab06.md

 ## Step by Step Instructions

-## Step 1: Create a lab06 git directory (in the first pilot's account)
+## Step 1: Create a lab06 git repo and get the starter code

 First get together with your lab partner.
 If your regular partner is more than 5 minutes late, let your mentor know.